Warp8/SOARS-1/README.md

 - Adafruit SGP30, SHT40, and ADXL375 sensors
 - The SPL-06-007 Altimeter
 - And the Zio Qwiic connect loudness sensor.

+This is meant to study the flight of the rocket, gas in the upper atmosphere and record video of the event.

 You'll also have to solder and wire the MaxIQ GPIO expansion chip.